pablodecm/phd_thesis/src/102_chapter_2.md

 the interaction rates, the beams are made more compact (commonly referred as *squeezed*) at the interaction region right before switching to collision mode.
-Once the characteristics of the proton beam are suitable, the quadrupoles align the beam trajectories and collisions begin.
+Once the characteristics of the proton beams are suitable, the quadrupoles align the beam trajectories and collisions begin.
 A stable configuration is then adopted by the LHC machine, providing about 7 keV of energy per turn to the beam to account for synchrotron radiation losses using the RF cavities.
-If unexpected problems do not occur, the proton beams are kept circling the LHC ring and colliding at the IPs for several hours until the bunch properties are degraded beyond correction, a period that typically is referred as a LHC *fill*.
-The *fill* is finalised when some problem occurs or when all the proton bunches inside the ring are *dumped* (made collide) against graphite absorbers tangent to the beam pipes.
+In the absence of problems, the proton beams are kept circling the LHC ring and colliding at the IPs for several hours until the bunch properties are degraded beyond correction, a period that typically is referred as a LHC *fill*.
+The *fill* is terminated when some problem occurs or when all the proton bunches inside the ring are *dumped* (made collide) against graphite absorbers tangent to the beam pipes.